Gateway House, Manchester: Future

 The building was bought by Realty Estates in 2008.
 Hodder + Partners won a competition to redevelop Gateway House in 2009.
 The plans are for the landmark structure to be converted into a hotel at a cost of £20 million.
 An office block with ground floor retail space on Ducie Street and a gym behind the Seifert building would be the second phase of the development.
 In December 2011, the £35 million redevelopment scheme by Hodder + Partners for Realty Estates, was given planning approval by Manchester City Council.

 Despite planning approval, redevelopment has not started.
-In June 2014, the building was sold to international property group, LaSalle for £26m.
+In June 2014, the building was sold to international property group, LaSalle for £26 million.
 A new let was agreed with Waitrose and work could begin on renovating the building with a new hotel operator.

-A major redevelopment of the neighbouring Piccadilly Station and the surrounding area has been proposed to complement the planned construction of the High Speed 2 (HS2) railway line to Manchester.
-The project would involve the construction of a large new canopy over the HS2 platforms and the creation of a new entrance to the station.
-As part of the HS2 redevelopment plans it is likely that Gateway House will be demolished.

 Refurbishment commenced in October 2015 and was completed in early 2017.

+A major redevelopment of the neighbouring Piccadilly Station and the surrounding area was proposed to complement the planned construction of the High Speed 2 (HS2) railway line to Manchester.
+The project would have involved the construction of a large new canopy over the HS2 platforms and the creation of a new entrance to the station.
+As part of the HS2 redevelopment plans it was likely that Gateway House would be demolished.
+The construction of HS2 to Manchester was cancelled in October 2023.